KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

     Menu Export

-Fill in the name of the file to export.
-Although the export icon changes color from grey to pink you need to select at least one item from the menu structure.
+Fill in the name of the file to export and click the download icon.

 To upload the zip file generated with the above process, in another installation, just click on **Menu** of the **Import\\Export** item, switch to the **IMPORT** tab and click on *Browse* to search the zip file.